apache/trafficserver/doc/developer-guide/jsonrpc/traffic_ctl-development.en.rst

       * Implement the member function that will be dealing with the particular command, ie: (config_status())

-      * If a new JsonRPC Message needs to be done, then implement it by deriving from ``CtrlClientRequest`` if a method is needed, or from
+      * If a new JsonRPC Message needs to be done, then implement it by deriving from ``shared::rpc::ClientRequest`` if a method is needed, or from
-        ``CtrlClientRequestNotification`` if it's a notification.
+        ``shared::rpc::ClientRequestNotification`` if it's a notification.
 More info can be found here :ref:`jsonrpc-request` and
         :ref:`jsonrpc_development-design`.
 This can be done inside the ``RPCRequest.h`` file.